Got an HVAC question?

 - Central air conditioners normally last for about 15 years, though newer models may have a longer service life

-It’s important to remember that the operating costs and repair costs for older inefficient models can add up.
+It’s important to remember that the operating costs and repair costs for older inefficient models can quickly add up.

-Sometimes it is more cost effective to replace your old air conditioning system with a new one that will lower your electricity costs.
+Often, it is more cost effective to replace your old air conditioning system with a new one that will lower your electricity costs.

 How can I improve the air quality in my home?

 You can improve your indoor air quality to help reduce the amount of pollution in your home and to improve health.

 The latest technology uses ultraviolet-light and high-efficiency air filters to combat air pollution in your home.